-A couple of days later, after Jack Donovan had to cancel his bookings, Nick Gulas showed up at his house and heard his side of the story and went on to say that it was just one of those things that got started in the ring.
-He was told by referee Ron West that Donovan didn’t want to do a job.
+A couple of days later, after Jack Donovan had to cancel his bookings, Nick Gulas showed up at his house and heard his side of the story, and went on to say that it was “just one of those things that got started in the ring.”
+Referee Ron West told him that Donovan didn’t want to do a job.

-To that, Donovan answered, "Well you can say that if you want to, but I don’t think it’s good business to beat somebody, then bring them back on top next week with a totally different partner.
+Donovan answered, "Well, you can say that if you want to, but I don’t think it’s good business to beat somebody, then bring them back on top next week with a totally different partner.
 I think you’ll agree on that."

 Gulas replied, "Well, you weren’t supposed to get beat."

-Donovan claims that Ron West later told him that they had denied telling him that and that’s the problem with getting the word to the dressing room with one of the boys.
-It gets all twisted and diluted around by the messenger.
+Donovan claims that Ron West later told him that they had denied telling him that, and that’s the problem with getting the word to the dressing room with one of the boys.
+It gets all twisted around by the messenger.

-The result of the attack left "Dandy" Jack Donovan out for five weeks with a concussion and with 85 stitches in his head and mouth.
+The attack left "Dandy" Jack Donovan out for five weeks with a concussion and 85 stitches in his head and mouth.

 Jack Donovan spoke with an attorney in Nashville because he supposed Nick and the others were behind it.
-But when investigating further, as told to Scott Teal during the interview for his book, Donovan came to the conclusion that it had been Jerry Jarrett.
-He never worked in Tennessee again except Chattanooga, but for Nick Gulas and Harry Thornton.
-Shortly after in 1974, Cazana sold his assets to Ron Fuller.
+But when investigating further, as told to Scott Teal during the interview for his book, Donovan concluded that it had been Jerry Jarrett.
+He never worked in Tennessee again except in Chattanooga but for Nick Gulas and Harry Thornton.
+Shortly after, in 1974, Cazana sold his assets to Ron Fuller.

-Donovan, when speaking with Christine Jarrett at the Gulf Coast Wrestlers’ Reunion in Mobile, Alabama years later after he had retired from wrestling, told her that he believes that nobody intended to mistreat anybody.
-They were just wanting to get ahead and do the best they could.
-He believes that what caused the trouble between him, Jackie Fargo, Tojo and Jarrett was a form of jealousy, but there are no hard feelings on his part.
+When speaking with Christine Jarrett at the Gulf Coast Wrestlers’ Reunion in Mobile, Alabama, years after he retired from wrestling, Donovan told her that he believes that nobody intended to mistreat anybody.
+They just wanted to get ahead and do the best they could.
+He believes that what caused the trouble between him, Jackie Fargo, Tojo, and Jarrett was a form of jealousy, but there are no hard feelings on his part.

-Donovan later found out after Nick Gulas had passed away that Jarrett had "certain people" he had to satisfy and get along with who pressured him to do certain things, and if he didn’t, they’d threaten to take him out.
+Donovan later found out that after Nick Gulas passed away, Jarrett had "certain people" he had to satisfy and get along with who pressured him to do certain things, and if he didn’t, they’d threaten to take him out.

 Jerry Jarrett Speaks Out